HCOs & Patients

 Continuity of Care Collaboration

 The Collaboration believes patient safety and continuity of care has never been more important, particularly for those patients who have chronic and complex diseases or conditions, vulnerable populations, the elderly and immunocompromised.
+The CCC have developed a series of webinars, the first on the formation and importance of the CCC and the second on Rural and Remote Communities during the pandemic.
+There are many more planned and in development.
+If you would like to know more contact Petrina Keogh on email@example.com .
 For more information click here

 A range of social media materials has been developed and is available for adaptation and use.